20 Ancient Greek Flower Myths

 The aster is a star-shaped, daisy-like wildflower.

-When the god Zeus, flooded the earth in order to kill off warring men, the goddess, Astraea, the ‘maiden’ of the zodiac sign Virgo, (daughter of Astraeus and Eos, the virgin goddess of justice, innocence, purity and precision), was so upset, that all she wished for was to become a star.
+When Zeus flooded the earth in order to kill off warring men, the goddess, Astraea, the ‘maiden’ of the zodiac sign Virgo, was so upset that all she wished for was to become a star.

-Her wish came true, but on seeing the destruction as the flood waters receded she wept for the loss of lives.
+Her wish came true, however, upon seeing the destruction as the flood waters receded she wept for the loss of lives.

 Another myth states that when King Aegeus’ son, Theseus, left to kill the Minotaur, he told his father he would change his black sail to white, when he sailed home to Athens, to announce his victory.